Showing posts with label Muangkan United. Show all posts

 I was now tasked with finding a way home, with absolutely no idea of bus times.
 The man on the counter wrote down 8.15 and told me where to stand.
 This meant just a twenty-minute wait, which was fine.

 A coach pulled in at the appointed time.
 It had set off from the town of Tak and was complete with welcoming air conditioning and reclining seats.
-I was ushered on board by an increasingly frustrated man on the desk who wasn’t interested in issuing a ticket.
+I was ushered on board by an increasingly frustrated man at the desk who wasn’t interested in issuing a ticket.

 The journey back to Chiang Mai took less than thirty minutes.
 Both the driver and the lady assistant smiled and made a signal that no fare was required despite my offering.
 I certainly didn’t argue and soon jumped into a tuk-tuk to catch up with my pals, for a few beers before bed.